Scientific name : Myrmica rubra

 Optimal temperature : 24-25 degrees

-humidity nest : 50 to 70%
+Nest humidity : 50 to 70%

-humidity outside world : 30 to 50%
+Outside humidity : 30 to 50%

 Growth rate : 3/5

-Growing to number of workers : +- 20,000 workers
+Growing to a number of workers : +- 20,000 workers

 Subfamily : Myrmicinae

-Foundation : semi -claustral
+Foundation : semi-claustral

-Nutrition : insects such as fruit flies, redrunners, crickets, mealworms, buffalo worms, dubias.
+Food : insects such as fruit flies, redrunners, crickets, mealworms, buffalo worms, dubias.
+Sugars such as beetlejelly, byFormica sunburst ant nectar, honeydew etc.

 Recommended nest type : natural setup, wooden nest